How to get original equipment manufacturer (OEM) repair parts after an accident

 If you’re trying to decide what kind of repair parts to use for your vehicle during collision repair, please give us a call.
 Our team has the experience to help you make informed decisions about your options.

-If you decide to use OEM parts, we can work with your insurance company to make sure the claims process goes smoothly.
+If you decide to use OEM parts, and you’re insured by one of our preferred insurance companies, we can work directly with them to help the claims process go smoothly.

 About Automotive Collision Specialists in Fuquay Varina, NC